Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Long before its Spenard location, the Denali Theater was in downtown Anchorage on 4th Avenue.

-A sad sight for those of us who have fond memories of seeing movies in that famed theater.
+It was a sad sight for those of us who have fond memories of seeing movies in that famed theater.

-The Denali Theater marquee, seen in the picture above, found a home at the theater's new location in the Anchorage community of Spenard.
+The Denali Theater marquee, seen in the picture above, later found a home at the theater's new location in the Anchorage community of Spenard.

 Our look at 1964 Alaska earthquake pictures would not be complete without a visit to Earthquake Park.